About This Plant

 Folk Use

-Blue vervain has been traditionally used as a calming and bitter herb, particularly for nervous tension and digestive sluggishness.
-It was often prepared as a tea to support relaxation and liver function.
+Blue vervain has been used traditionally as a calming herb for stress and nervous tension.
+It was often prepared as a tea or tincture.

 Chinese Medicine